Social-Evolution-and-Behavior/crantpy/docs/intro.md

 }
 ```

 **Note:** CRANTpy is built upon [fafbseg-py](https://github.com/flyconnectome/fafbseg-py) by Dr. Philipp Schlegel.
-Please try to also cite the [FlyWire project papers](acknowledgements.html#flywire-project-citations) when using this tool.
+Please also cite the [FlyWire project papers](acknowledgements.html#flywire-project-citations) when using this tool.

 ## 📞 Support